nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ```

 #### To note:
-1. No Empty Input after `q/` and `t/`.
-2. `q/` and `t/` is optional and be in any order.
-3. Inputs are case-sensitive (cards/tags with the same input but different case will be recognised as different cards/tags)
-4. Listing questions with markdown syntax should include their relevant markdown notation.
-5. User can list multiple tags or a combination with a question keyword.
-In this case only flashcards that match all tags and keywords will be shown.
-6. Any extraneous parameters not `q/` and `t/` will be ignored, i.e. `list 12345` or `list a/000000` will be regarded as `list`.
+1. Any extraneous parameters not `q/` and `t/` will be ignored, i.e. `list 12345` or `list a/000000` will be regarded as `list`.

 #### Expected output:

-1. Given a correct input, a success message will be shown.

-   1. ```
-      All cards listed
-      ```
-2. Given an incorrect input, an error message will be shown, detailing how the error can be fixed.

-#### Usage
 1. User Input:
    ```
-   list
+   add q/What are the three ways to implement binary systems? a/1s Complement, 2s Complement, and Sign and Magnitude add q/How do you convert from binary to 1s Complement? a/By inverting all the bits, i.e. 0 to 1 and vice versa t/CS2100 t/Number Systems add q/What are the 5 stages of MIPS? a/Fetch, Decode, Execute, Memory, Write Back t/CS2100 h/5 stages: IF, ID, EX, MEM, WB list t/CS2100
    ```

 2. Successful Output
+   1. Result box displays: `All cards listed`
+   2. The corresponding cards matching the keyword and tags is displayed.
 ![usage of list command](./images/UserGuide/1.4_list.png)

 ### Editing a Specific Flashcard : `edit`